Ghayth-Sabeaallil/ShopSystem/Client/README.md

 ## License

 This project is proprietary and not open-source.
-All rights reserved © 2025 [Your Name].
+All rights reserved © 2025 Ghayth Sabeaallil.
 No reuse or distribution is permitted without explicit permission.